jameshanlon/jameshanlon.github.io/content/silicon-infra.md

   work on a taped-out design.

-- Support **multiple chips and frozen designs** to keep previous generations alive for debug of silicon issues and/or as a basis for a incremental tapeout (known as a *respin*), and to allow multiple designs to be built concurrently.
+- Support **multiple chips and frozen designs** to keep previous generations alive for debug of silicon issues and/or as a basis for a incremental tape out (known as a *respin*), and to allow multiple designs to be built concurrently.

 ## Guiding principles <a name="principles" class="anchor"></a>